Stephen Colbert's 'Late Show' set for September debut, CBS says

-LOS ANGELES (Reuters) - Stephen Colbert will debut as the new host of CBS Corp’s “Late Show,” on Sept.
+LOS ANGELES, Jan 12 (Reuters) - Stephen Colbert will debut as the new host of CBS Corp’s “Late Show,” on Sept.
 8, the U.S. broadcast television network said on Monday.

 Colbert, 50, takes over the late-night TV talk show from David Letterman, who will retire after his final broadcast on May 20.